lucaslvs/kgb/README.md

   mix deps.get
   ```

-- Running the crawler and see the top three overly positive endorsements
+- Run the crawler and see the top three overly positive endorsements

   ```sh
   mix kgb.scrape